Genetics Real-Time PCR Homepage

 LUXTM (Light Upon eXtension) primers: Created by Invitrogen, LUXTM primer sets include a self-quenched fluorogenic primer and a corresponding unlabeled primer.
 The labeled primer has a short sequence tail of 4–6 nucleotides on the 5′ end that is complementary to the 3′ end of the primer.
 The resulting hairpin secondary structure provides optimal quenching of the fluorophore.
 When the primer is incorporated into double-stranded DNA during PCR, the fluorophore is dequenched and the signal increases by up to ten-fold.
 By eliminating the need for a quencher dye, the LUXTM primers reduce the cost (LUXTM vs TaqMan®).

 Melting curve (dissociation) analysis: Every piece of dsDNA has a melting point (Tm) at which temperature 50% of the DNA is single stranded.
 The temperature depends on the length of the DNA, sequence order, G:C content and Watson-Crick pairing.
 When DNA-binding dyes are used, as the fragment is heated, a sudden decrease in fluorescence is detected when Tm is reached (due to dissociation of DNA strands and release of the dye).
 This point is determined from the inflection point of the melting curve or the melting peak of the derivative plot (what is meant by derivative plot is the negative first-derivative of the melting curve).
 The same analysis can be performed when hybridization probes are used as they are still intact after PCR.
 As hydrolysis probes (e.g., TaqMan®) are cleaved during the PCR reaction, no melting curve analysis possible if they are used (because of their specificity, there is no need either).
 Mismatch between a hybridization probe and the target results in a lower Tm.
 Melting curve analysis can be used in known and unknown (new) mutation analysis as a new mutation will create an additional peak or change the peak area.
-See Ririe, 1997 for details of melting curve analysis.
-High-resolution melting curve analysis can be achieved on dedicated instruments like Idaho Technology's LightScanner® or on Corbett’s Rotor-Gene 6000.
+See Ririe, 1997 & an overview by PremierBiosoft for details of melting curve analysis.
+High-resolution melting curve analysis can be achieved on most real-time PCR instruments (for example CFX96 or Corbett’s Rotor-Gene 6000) or on dedicated instruments like Idaho Technology's LightScanner®.
+See Human Mutation Special Issue (June 2009) on HRM.

 Minor groove binders (MGBs): These dsDNA-binding agents are attached to the 3’ end of TaqMan® probes to increase the Tm value (by stabilization of hybridization) and to design shorter probes.
 Longer probes reduce design flexibility and are less sensitive to mismatch discrimination.
-MGBs also reduce background fluorescence and increase dynamic range due to increased efficiency of reporter quenching (these probes use non-fluorescent quenchers at the 3’end).
-By allowing the use of shorter probes with higher Tm values, MGBs enhances mismatch discrimination in genotyping assays.
-See ABI Allelic Discrimination with TaqMan® Probes.
+Shorter probes make it easier to use short conserved or unique sequences for hybridization.
+MGBs also reduce background fluorescence and increase dynamic range due to increased efficiency of reporter quenching due to shorter distances between the reporter and quencher and the use of non-fluorescent (dark) quenchers (NFQ) at the 3’ end instead of fluorescence dyes like TAMRA.
+By allowing the use of shorter probes with higher Tm values, MGBs enhances mismatch discrimination in genotyping assays and also gene dosage discrimination.
+Thus, advantages of MGB probes are (i) increased duplex stability which reduces non-specific probe hybridization and results in low background fluorescence during the 5' nuclease PCR assay, (ii) shorter probes for hybridization-based assays (a 12mer MGB probe has the same Tm as a no-MGB 27mer probe) (Kutyavin, 2000), (iii) increased sequence specificity for better mismatch recognition due to larger differences between Tm values of matched and mismatched probes (Yao, 2006) and (iv) better signal-to-noise ratio due to having a NFQ at the 3’ end.
+An alternative to MGB probes which also shortens probe length is LNA (Letertre, 2003; Johnson, 2004) and BHQplusTM.
+See ABI Allelic Discrimination with TaqMan® Probes and MGB Primer & Probe Design on Primer Express.

 Minus reverse transcriptase control (_ RTC): A quantitative real-time PCR control sample that contains the starting RNA and all other components for one-step reaction but no reverse transcriptase.
 Any amplification suggests genomic DNA contamination.

 Molecular beacons: These hairpin probes consist of a sequence-specific loop region flanked by two inverted repeats.
 Reporter and quencher dyes are attached to each end of the molecule and remain in close contact unless sequence-specific binding occurs and reporter emission (FRET) occurs.
-See How it Works.
+See Marras, 1999; Didenko, 2001 and How it Works.

 Monte Carlo effect: Problems with reproducible quantification of low abundance targets (<1000 copies) by qPCR.
 It is a limitation of PCR amplification from small amounts of any complex template due to differences in amplification efficiency between individual templates in an amplifying cDNA population.
 The Monte Carlo effect is dependent upon template concentration; the lower the abundance of any template, the less likely its true abundance will be reflected in the amplified product.
 Originally described by Karrer, 1995; see Bustin & Nolan, 2004 for details.

-Multiplexing: Simultaneous analysis of more than one target.
+Multiplexing: Simultaneous analysis of more than one target in the same reaction.
 Specific quantification of multiple targets that are amplified within a reaction can be performed using a differentially labeled primer or probes.
 Amplicon or probe melting curve analysis allows multiplexing in allelic discrimination if a dsDNA-binding dye is used as the detection chemistry.

 Nucleic acid sequence based amplification (NASBA): NASBA is an isothermal nucleic acid amplification procedure based on target-specific primers and probes, and the coordinated activity of THREE enzymes: AMV reverse transcriptase, RNase H and T7 RNA polymerase.
 NASBA allows direct detection of viral RNA by nucleic acid amplification.
 For examples, see Loens, 2003; Guichon, 2004.